RitoOFF/rPvpJava/README.md

 | `Axe ( Wood, Stone )`     | 1.25 seconds
 | `Axe ( Gold, Diamond, Netherite )` | 1 second
 | `Axe ( Iron )`       | 1.1 seconds

+> While you no longer want your item and there is the animation, it is during this moment that your items are not completely charged so you have to wait for the end of your animation in order to > have perfect damage.